-Razib Khan at the Unz Review, has a different view however (emphasis his):
+Geneticist Razib Khan, who is of Indian ancestry, has a different view however (emphasis his):

 What genetics is showing is that in fact white Americans are shockingly European to an incredibly high degree for a population with roots on this continent for 400 years.
 If we removed all the history that we take for granted we’d be amazed that the indigenous peoples had so little demographic impact, and, that the larger numbers of people of partial African ancestry did not move into the general “white” population.

-Steve Sailer, a long time writer on race and ethnicity, also writing at the Unz Review, agrees with Khan, with some quick back–of–the envelope calculations to show how…
+Steve Sailer, a long time writer on race and ethnicity, agrees with Khan, with some quick back–of–the envelope calculations to show how…

 …whiteness in modern America turns out to be not very murky at all.
 These findings of 0.19 percent black and 0.18 percent American Indian are tiny numbers.